page is under construction & changing. Please keep refering

 ski in, depending on the conditions and level of fitness.
 Snowshoeing

-takes roughly 25% longer.
-Participants must have experience in
+takes 25 to 50% longer.
+Participants must have experience in avalanche

-avalanche safety and at least one in the group needs to have been
+safety and at least one in the group needs to have been to the

 Cutoff, wildlife, wildflowers, solitude, a variety of ski